IsaacVerm/mad-trick-explainer/README.md

 ## Deployment

+### Proxy

+In the beginning of this project the Flask backend could only be served locally.
+To [avoid having to take time out to solve CORS issues](https://stackoverflow.com/a/53587709), it made sense at the time to [make use of a proxy](https://github.com/IsaacVerm/mad-trick-explainer/pull/12).
+This proxy is no longer necessary since the backend is deployed on Heroku so has been removed.

 ### Angular frontend

 The web application is deployed on Firebase.
 A project `mad-trick-explainer` needs to be created manually in the Firebase console.